Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 • Hold the reset button before applying power, and keep holding for at least 5 seconds after the LED comes on.

-• Once HTTP server is starting at IP: 192.168.1.1 prints, set your laptop static IP to 192.168.1.2/24 (NetworkManager users: sudo nmcli device disconnect enp2s0 first to keep it from clobbering the static address with DHCP retries).
+• Once HTTP server is starting at IP: 192.168.1.1 prints, set your laptop’s static IP to 192.168.1.2/24 (NetworkManager users: sudo nmcli device disconnect enp2s0 first, to keep it from clobbering the static address with DHCP retries).

-• Browse to http://192.168.1.1/ — you should see the firmware-update form.
+• Browse to http://192.168.1.1/.
+You should see the firmware-update form.

 docker exec ep-devcontainer: container not found